djangocon/2023.djangocon.eu/_posts/2022-07-08-announcing-lineup.md

 date: 2022-07-08 06:00:00
 image: /static/img/blog/speaking.jpg
 layout: post
+published: false
 post_photo_alt: Speaker addressing a crowd at DjangoCon US 2019 in San Diego
 post_photo_url: /static/img/blog/speaking.jpg
 title: Announcing Our DjangoCon US 2022 Talks!
 ---

 We are delighted to present our tutorial and talk lineup!

 The final talk and tutorial schedule will be announced soon.
 If you haven’t purchased your ticket yet, [they’re still on sale]({{site.ticket_link}}).

 Congratulations to the presenters of the tutorials and talks below!

 ## Tutorials

 _Tutorials will not be available online; you must attend in person._

 - “It doesn’t work” - A Djangonaut’s debugging tool kit (Tim Schilling)
 - A detailed review for using Django, Channels, and HTMX to create dynamic and interactive web sites (Ken Whitesell)